Automattic/jetpack/readme.txt

 12. Private Server users at Dreamhost should edit wp-content/wp-cache-config.php and set the cache dir to "/tmp/" if they are getting errors about increasing CPU usage.
 See this [discussion](http://wordpress.org/support/topic/145895?replies=42) for more.
 13. File locking errors such as "failed to acquire key 0x152b: Permission denied in..." or "Page not cached by WP Super Cache.
 Could not get mutex lock." are a sign that you may have to use file locking.
 Edit wp-content/wp-cache-config.php and uncomment "$use_flock = true" or set $sem_id to a different value.
 You can also disable file locking from the Admin screen as a last resort.
 14. Make sure cache/wp_cache_mutex.lock is writeable by the web server.
+15. The cache folder cannot be put on an NFS or Samba or NAS share.
+It has to be on a local disk.
+File locking and deleting expired files will not work properly unless the cache folder is on the local machine.

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheaction() function.